 The subject is interesting, and I enjoyed watching Hunters, but i hated the delivery of this podcast.
 I thought it would be more of like a docuseries, rather than a 6-episode interview.
 The host interrupts the expert constantly, then the comparisons of Hitler to America’s current government is just distasteful.
 This is supposed to be a history lesson, not a political stance.
 Unsubscribed midway through the second episode.

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to Paperclip: America's Nazi Scientists and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Paperclip: America's Nazi Scientists.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Paperclip: America's Nazi Scientists and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for Paperclip: America's Nazi Scientists from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for Paperclip: America's Nazi Scientists from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.